jeff1evesque/machine-learning.docs/source/index.rst

    :caption: Contents:

-This site serves documentation to the web-interface, and programmatic rest api application.
+This site serves as documentation to the programmatic rest-api, as well as the web-interface for various machine-learning algorithms.
+Currently there are two algorithms supported:

-The source code, can be found on the complementary github `repository <https://github.com/jeff1evesque/machine-learning>`_.
+- Support Vector Machine (SVM)
+- Support Vector Regression (SVR)

+Both these options, support various kernel implementations.
+Additionally, the corresponding `source code <https://github.com/jeff1evesque/machine-learning>`_, can be further reviewed.
+Other algorithms, as well as web UX/UI will be improved with time.
+However, pull requests, and related feature requests are welcome.